• Skip to main content

 Boulets à la Liégeoise – a Classic Belgium Meatball Recipe

-Boulets à la Liégeoise are a traditional Belgium meatball recipe made with a mixture of pork and beef mince cooked in a delicious sauce.
-This recipe has been made in collaboration with Redmond Multicookers.
-It feels like an absolute age since I have cooked anything properly!
-In fact, it’s been nearly a month since I …
+Boulets à la Liégeoise are a traditional Belgian meatball recipe made with a mixture of pork and beef mince cooked in a delicious sauce.
+Prep Time: 15 minutes Cooking Time: 45 minutes Difficulty: Moderate A holiday in Belgium It feels like an absolute age since I have cooked anything properly.
+It’s been nearly a month …

 Read moreBoulets à la Liégeoise – a Classic Belgium Meatball Recipe